Morg92b/holbertonschool-shell/basics/README.md

-This is a project 5 For holbertonschool \n
+This is a project 5 For holbertonschool
-Exo 0 : pwd \n
+Exo 0 : pwd
-Exo 1 : ls  \n
+Exo 1 : ls
 Exo 2 : cd
 Exo 3 : ls -l
 Exo 4 : ls -la